scenariomartin/EnglishWords/words.md

   	nvu		   knot :shoelace
          :罢工，罢课      lace 1
    Prep.struck           place
-   striking ,it was striking to me that Putin himself said that in his press conference. district 2  district
+   striking j ,it was striking to me that Putin himself said that in his press conference. district 2  district
              instruct 1
              institute n1